 Publications about NBS

-As part of the project, two practical publications will be developed (second half of 2019):
+As part of the project, two practical publications were developed:

-- catalog of NBS recommended for implementation in Polish cities;
+- Addressing climate change in cities: catalog of urban nature-based solutions – recommended for implementation in Polish cities;

 Training programs in the field of NBS

-On the basis of the developed materials, training programs will be created for city officials and designers of blue and green infrastructure:
+On the basis of the developed materials, training programs were created for city officials and designers of blue and green infrastructure.
+410 participants took part in two editions of the online course.
+The best alumni from diverse Polish cities were invited to take part in the practical workshops.

-- training on tools and methods for popularizing NBS implementation in Polish cities (2 training days, 2 editions);
+Training on tools and methods for popularising NBS implementation in Polish cities

-Study visit in Germany – good practice of NBS implementation
+Study visit in Berlin – good practice of NBS implementation

 This project [Climate NBS] is part of the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) in order to mitigate greenhouse gas emissions.